Our school is:

 Pupil voice

 We encourage and respect pupil voice.
 We have a School Council which meets regularly and makes recommendations and undertakes work to improve our school.
 All classes use circle time to make sure children have opportunities to raise concerns and voice opinions.
-Children’s opinions are regularly sought through questionnaires, discussions and suggestion boxes.
+Children’s opinions are regularly sought through questionnaires and discussions.

 Governors